benchmark-urbanism/cityseer-api/docs/metrics/layers.md

 ::: danger Caution

 Be cognisant that mixed-use and land-use accessibility measures are sensitive to the classification schema that has been used.
-Meaningful comparisons from one location to another are only possible where consistent schemas have been used.
+Meaningful comparisons from one location to another are only possible where the same schemas have been applied.

 :::